 - White - Pure white coat with pink eyes

-Most fully grown Flemish weigh around 14 pounds, but rabbits have been recorded weighing as much as 21 pounds.
+If you want a giant bunny, then Flemish rabbits are a great choice.
+Flemish bunnies are big rabbits.
+Most fully grown Flemish rabbits weigh around 14 pounds, but rabbits have been recorded weighing as much as 21 pounds.
 Does may weigh just a bit more than bucks.
-Does also have a dewlap, which is a fold of skin under their chins that gives them a double-chin appearance.
+Does also have a dewlap which is a fold of skin under their chins that gives them a double-chin appearance.

 The Correct Way to Hold a Flemish Giant